 No performance analysis tools — Unlike PostgreSQL’s Postgres MCP Pro with its index tuning and workload analysis, no MySQL MCP server provides deep performance optimization capabilities.
 MySQL administrators get schema browsing and query execution, not DBA-grade performance tooling.

-MySQL 8.0 end-of-life approaching — MySQL 8.0 reaches EOL in April 2026.
+MySQL 8.0 end-of-life passed — MySQL 8.0 reached EOL on April 21, 2026, entering Oracle Sustaining Support only.
 Many MCP servers haven’t documented compatibility with MySQL 9.x Innovation releases or the 8.4 LTS track.
-Users on older versions may face compatibility gaps.
+Organizations running 8.0 should upgrade to 8.4 LTS (supported through April 2032) or 9.x Innovation releases.
+MySQL 9.7 LTS is expected mid-2026.

 Oracle’s dual licensing creates confusion — MySQL’s GPL v2 license means MCP servers using MySQL client libraries must navigate GPL compatibility.
 Some servers choose MIT/Apache licenses for their own code while depending on GPL MySQL connectors — the legal implications aren’t always clear.